-The Town Clerk’s Office is open Monday through Thursday from 8:00 a.m. to 5:00 p.m. with the exception of Holidays.
-Monday evening hours are available by appointment only.
+The Town Clerk’s Office is open Monday through Friday from 8:00 a.m. to 5:00 p.m. with the exception of Holidays.
+Evening hours are available by appointment only.

 DUTIES OF THE TOWN CLERK

 Registrar of Vital Statistics: The Town Clerk (as Registrar) is responsible for maintaining all births and deaths which occur within the Town.
 Birth and death records are not open to the public for inspection.
 For genealogical purposes, death records become available after fifty (50) years after the date of issuance.
 Birth records become available after seventy-five (75) years.

 Filing Officer for the Town: All local laws, oaths of office, affidavits of publication, resignations, petitions, annual budgets, fiscal reports, assessment rolls, bonds and other pertinent town documents are to be filed in the Town Clerk’s office.